Anthony Di Fiore, ChairSAC 4.102, Mailcode C3200 78712 • 512-471-4206

 The Department of Anthropology offers specialization in the following subdisciplines:

-The University of Texas at Austin Anthropology department offers a strong program of graduate study in physical anthropology at both the M.A. and Ph.D. levels.
-The central focus of the physical anthropology program at UT Austin is the study of primate behavior, morphology and evolution.
+Biological Anthropology The University of Texas at Austin Anthropology department offers a strong program of graduate study in biological anthropology at both the M.A. and Ph.D. levels.
+The central focus of the biological anthropology program at UT Austin is the study of primate behavior, morphology and evolution.
 Through a combination of coursework and research projects, students are broadly trained in primate anatomy, behavior, ecology, paleontology, paleoecology, and systematics.

 The Department also offers degrees in the following three programs:

 African Diaspora The Department of Anthropology and affiliates of the Warfield Center for African & African American Studies offer the nation's largest and most comprehensive program in the Anthropology of the African Diaspora.
 While focussing on North, Central, and South America, the program's understand of "diaspora" is truly global, with scholars working in Africa and throughout the Americas.
 The African Diaspora program also articulates closely with other scholars working in Latin America and the US-Mexico Borderlands, and with the Activist Anthropology program.

 Mexican-American Borderlands A graduate level thematic concentration on Mexican Americans.
 Graduate students will be able to take courses, or work with a professor in consultation, to study: Indigenous Heritage, Mexican History and Culture, Mexican American Culture, and/or The US-Mexico.

 Activist Anthropology The activist anthropology track at UT is distinctive at the national level in its central location within a theoretically-oriented graduate training program.